Joe DiMaggio

 Joseph Paul DiMaggio (/dəˈmɑːdʒioʊ/; born Giuseppe Paolo DiMaggio, /it/; November 25, 1914 – March 8, 1999), nicknamed "Joltin' Joe", "the Yankee Clipper" and "Joe D.", was an American professional baseball center fielder who played his entire 13-year career in Major League Baseball (MLB) for the New York Yankees.
 Born to Italian immigrants in California, he is considered to be one of the greatest baseball players of all time and set the record for the longest hitting streak (56 games from May 15 – July 16, 1941).

 DiMaggio was a three-time American League (AL) Most Valuable Player Award winner and an All-Star in each of his 13 seasons.
 During his tenure with the Yankees, the club won ten American League pennants and nine World Series championships.
 His nine career World Series rings put him second only to his fellow Yankee Yogi Berra, who won 10.

 At the time of his retirement after the 1951 season, he ranked fifth in career home runs (361) and sixth in career slugging percentage (.579).
 He was inducted into the Baseball Hall of Fame in 1955 and was voted the sport's greatest living player in a poll taken during baseball's centennial year of 1969.
 His brothers Vince (1912–1986) and Dom (1917–2009) also were major league center fielders.
-Outside of baseball, DiMaggio is also widely known for his marriage and lifelong devotion to Marilyn Monroe.
+DiMaggio is also widely known for his marriage and lifelong devotion to Marilyn Monroe.